noahzeldin/dissertation/mt_music_analysis.md

 ### Additional Calculations for Density

-**NB: This section will in all likelihood be deleted, since it ultimately was not included in the final analysis.**
+**NB: This section will in all likelihood be deleted, since it ultimately was not included in the final analysis.** The goal was to find a formula that would allow for a quantitative comparison of the informational density of the choral material in each measure.

 Translate texture to numeric value in new column: